-In early February 2018, we filed an application with the National Energy Board (NEB) and on April 11, 2019, we received approval from the NEB to construct and operate the Project.
-Facility construction began in the second quarter of 2019 and pipeline construction is scheduled to begin in the third quarter of 2019.
+In early February 2018, we filed an application with the Canada Energy Regulator (CER) and on April 11, 2019, we received approval from the CER to construct and operate the Project.
+Facility construction began in the second quarter of 2019 and pipeline construction began in the third quarter of 2019.
 We look forward to continuing to work with the community throughout construction and as we move towards our planned in-service date for the Project in 2020.
-Make sure to visit this page for updates during construction
+Make sure to visit this page for updates during construction.

 At TC Energy, we are committed to designing, constructing and operating our facilities to ensure the safety of our employees, the public and to minimize impacts to residents and the environment.
 Construction and operations of the Project will comply with all safety and environmental guidelines and regulations.
 We will follow best construction practices to ensure that the pipeline infrastructure and associated facilities are built to meet or exceed industry and government standards for safety and reliable operations.

 To learn more about what to expect during construction of this Project check out our FAQ’s below.

 Construction of the Project is anticipated to occur from spring 2019 to summer 2020.
 Pipeline construction activities started in early August 2019 and are anticipated to last six to seven months.
 Construction of each compressor station unit addition started in late April 2019 and is anticipated to last 12 to 14 months; the unit additions are being built concurrently.